課程

 詳細を見る MIMA Search

 The aim of this course is to learn about structural biology research.
 This includes, but is not limited to, practical knowledge about experimental methods, such as molecular biology, genetics, microscopy, and data analysis.
 Students also learn about scientific communication.
-This includes how to read scientific papers critically and how to present scientific results.
+This includes, how to read scientific papers critically, how to present scientific results.

 時間割コードを開く